 Caroline Frost was a trained midwife who, whilst carrying out maternity work in Guernsey, was headhunted by Florence Booth to lead the Salvation Army’s maternity work in the east end of London.
 In taking up the post she became The Salvation Army's first medically trained midwife.

-Staff-Captain Polly Margetts [née Ashton], The First Female Divisional Commander in The Salvation Army
+Staff-Captain Polly Margetts [née Ashton], First Female Divisional Commander in England

 On 24 February 1890, Polly Ashton was appointed Divisional Commander of the Hertfordshire and Bedfordshire Command.
-Polly was the first of her sex to hold this rank within The Salvation Army.
+Polly was the first of her sex to hold this rank within The Salvation Army in England.

 Brigadier Hedvig Von Tavel-Haartman, The Salvation Army’s Pioneer Officer in Finland